inder-preet-kakkar/new_ai_ui/README.md

 The response appears in an editable text area.
 Edits are stored in the conversation context so the next `%%chat` cell uses your modified text.

+If widgets cannot be rendered in your environment, the output falls back to Markdown text which you can edit manually before running the next chat cell.

 See `examples/chat_example.ipynb` for a minimal working notebook.